opf/openproject/docs/release-notes/10/10-6-0/README.md

 Marc Vollmer, Ricardo Vigatti, Sébastien VITA, Tino Breddin, Lukas Zeil, Rajesh Vishwakarma, Gio @ Enuan, Harald Holzmann.

 - DBI AG for sponsoring the BCF Management.
-- Lindsay Kay for the integration of the 3D Modell viewer, [xeokit](https://xeokit.io/), as well as for improving the camera control in the IFC viewer.
+- Lindsay Kay for the integration of the 3D Model viewer, [xeokit](https://xeokit.io/), as well as for improving the camera control in the IFC viewer.
 - [Georg Dangl](https://blog.dangl.me/categories/BIM) for developing the Revit Integration in OpenProject.
 - All the developers, designers, project managers who have contributed to OpenProject.
 - Every dedicated user who has reported bugs and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).